nMaax/how-to-tdp/README.md

     Costraint c; //DEFINE THE DEFAULT IN THE CONSTRUCTOR!

     // LocalDateTime-linke costraints (usually default data)
-    LocalDate simStart; //DEFINE THE DEFAULT IN THE CONSTRUCTOR!
+    //LocalDate simStart; //DEFINE THE DEFAULT IN THE CONSTRUCTOR!
-    LocalDate simStop; //DEFINE THE DEFAULT IN THE CONSTRUCTOR!
+    //LocalDate simStop; //DEFINE THE DEFAULT IN THE CONSTRUCTOR!

     // Output data
     OutputData out;